"Because Grace bats last. That spiritual WD-40, those water wings, that second wind--it bats last. That is my promise to you."

 So, not ideal.
 The elevator was going.
 It ONLY goes down; until you finally get off.
 As a clean, sober junkie told me weeks later, "At the end, I was deteriorating faster than I could lower my standards."

-And against all odds, I picked up the 200 pound phone, and called the same sober alkie that my older brother had called two years earlier, when he had hit his coked-out bottom.
-The man, a Jack Lemmon type, said, "I will come get you at 11:30.
+And against all odds, I picked up the 200-pound phone and called the same sober alkie that my older brother had called two years earlier when he had hit his coked-out bottom.
+The man, a Jack Lemmon type, said, "I will come to get you at 11:30.
 Take a shower, and try not to drink till then.
 The shower is optional."

 I didn't; when all else fails, follow Instructions.
 I couldn't imagine there was a way out of all that sickness and self-will, all those lies and secrets, but God always makes a way out of No Way.

 So I showed up.
 Before I turned on Woody Allen, he said that 80% of life is just showing up.
 And I did.
 There were all these other women who had what I had, who'd thought what I'd thought, who'd done what I'd done, who had betrayed their families and deepest values, who sat with me that day, and said "Guess what?
 Me, too!
 I have that too.
 Let me get you a glass of water."
 Those are the words of salvation: Guess what?
 Me, too."